 A condition where blood sugar falls below a critical level and disturb organ functions.
 It is often because of too much insulin combined with too little food intake.
 Low blood sugar (hypoglycemia) is the most common and most dangerous condition for many people with type 1 diabetes (T1D).
 Very low blood sugar may lead to insulin shock, which can be life threatening if not promptly treated.
 Recent reports have indicated that the incidence of hypoglycemia requiring emergency assistance is as high as 7.1% per year and that as many as 6-10% of all deaths in patients with T1D result from hypoglycemia.
 Patients with T1D are known to have increased risk of sudden, unexpected death during sleep.
 This phenomenon, known as “dead-in-bed syndrome,” occurs due to mechanisms that are poorly understood.

-Our new invention makes prediction of hypoglycemia possible in people with diabetes.
+Using the newest knowledge within AI algorithm development our invention makes prediction of hypoglycemia possible in people with diabetes.
 Emerging technologies such as the Continuous Glucose Monitoring (CGM), a device for live motoring of glucose levels have made it possible to follow the trend of glucose and possibly act in time before reaching alarming levels.
 Unfortunately, the precisions of these measurements are not always sufficient and reliable in detecting a forthcoming event of low glucose.
-We have developed a method using hidden information in the heart rhythm and combined it with information from the CGM device.
+MEDICUS engineering’s develop clinically validated and patented software algorithm PreHypo™ yields a significantly higher performance - both in prediction time and sensitivity compared to our CGM algorithms.
 This combination significantly improves the prediction of hypoglycemic events and thereby the possibility of a timely intervention.

 Our intellectual property is backed with new patented technology and equipment.